shakelab/shakeserver/README.md

 - Start a new seismic scenario simulation with required and optional parameters.
 - Retrieve information about past simulations in a well-formatted output.
 - Manage stored simulations (list, delete, or reset the database).
+- Monitor job completion status (`Pending` or `Completed`).
+- External notification system for marking jobs as completed.
 - Flexible configuration of server host and port.

 ## Running the Server